TobiasKoller/tko.flowchartdesigner/README.md

 # tko.flowchartdesigner
-Javascript Library to easily create flowcharts with drag/drop functionallity based on
+Javascript Library to easily create flowcharts with drag/drop functionality based on the awesome library
 <a href="http://dmitrybaranovskiy.github.io/raphael/">Raphael JS</a> .

-I wrote this project in Typescript/Javascript.

-This is my first github-project.
+This is my first github-project which is written in typescript.
 I will add all the readme/api/etc when I know how to do all that formatting stuff :)

 In the meanwhile check out the demo.